Umuzi-org/ACN-syllabus/content/topics/messaging/pre-bootcamp-intro/_index.md

 ### Bootcamp

 The bootcamp will be a 2 week process.
-We'll introduce that to you seperately.
+We'll introduce that to you separately.
 Try to free up your time so that you can focus 100%.
 If you have a job, take some leave.
 During bootcamp we expect you to behave like this is your full-time gig.

 ### What happens after bootcamp?